PeruZee/PlanetFunderInitiative/README.md

 1. The dice is rolled as many times as there are participants.
 2. The dice has as many sides as there are participants.
 3. The lottery is choice-less and held every 12 hours (720 minutes).
 4. 10% Loser cashback.
-50% Winner pool (60%: paid out instantly)
+50% Winner pool (60%: paid out instantly).

 **[Example 1: 10d10]**